DeveloPassion/knowii-voice-ai-docs/docs/user-guide/installation.md

 - 4GB RAM minimum (8GB or more recommended)
 - 500MB free disk space (this is enough to install the recommended AI model)
-- Optional: NVIDIA GPU with CUDA support for faster transcription
+- Optional: GPU with Vulkan support for faster transcription (most modern NVIDIA, AMD, and Intel GPUs)

 ### Windows